kwhitley/itty-chroma/README.md

 ---

-Powerful styling for the browser console in under 500 bytes.
+# Easy, flexible styling in the browser console.
+...for the rest of us (and only 500 bytes).

 <!--![image](https://github.com/user-attachments/assets/1ac23229-111c-4434-a6ce-379b55d71a71)-->

-## Example
+### Example
 ```ts
 import { chroma } from 'itty-chroma'